Egyptian (1799 ship): Career

-2nd slave voyage (1804–1805): Captain Thomas Cannell acquired a letter of marque on 13 July 1804.
+2nd voyage transporting enslaved people (1804–1805): Captain Thomas Cannell acquired a letter of marque on 13 July 1804.
 Captain Cannell sailed from Liverpool on 31 July 1804.
+In 1804, 147 ships cleared from English ports for the enslaving trade; 126 of these sailed from Liverpool.

-He acquired slaves at Bonny and arrived at Kingston on 12 January 1805 with 329 slaves.
+Captain Cannell acquired captives at Bonny and arrived at Kingston on 12 January 1805 with 329 captives.
 Egyptian sailed from Kingston on 25 March 1805 and arrived back at Liverpool on 6 June.
 She had left Liverpool with 49 crew members and she had suffered eight crew deaths on her voyage.

-3rd slave voyage (1804–1805): Captain Cannell sailed from Liverpool on 16 August 1805.
+3rd voyage transporting enslaved people (1804–1805): Captain Cannell sailed from Liverpool on 16 August 1805.
 Egyptian embarked slaves at Bonny.
 She arrived at Kingston on 29 January 2806 with 392 slaves.

 Fate

 Lloyd's List reported in June 1806 that Egyptian had been condemned at Kingston.
 The 1806 volume of the Register of Shipping (RS) carried the annotation "Condemned" by her name.